MALINAYAGODA/MALINAYAGODA/README.md

 # Hi, I'm Danila 👋
-**Machine learning engineer / Data Scientist**
-A NLP specialist trying out in various competitions and courses to find his idyll.
-Participate in hackathons, look for like-minded people and in my free time I develop and spin LLM
+**NLP developer / Research / Data Scientist** Specialist with 2 years of experience, I can train bert-like, LLM models and work with multi-agent systems and RAG.
+I have participated in 25+ hackathons, like to travel around Russia and solve uncommon problems quickly and efficiently.
+In my free time I am engaged in mentoring and manager of AI Knowledge club in NUST MISIS.

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=MALINAYAGODA"><img